-A lump sum if your child dies or is diagnosed with a specified trauma.
+A lump sum if your child dies or meets the definition of a specified trauma.

-You can only take out Child Cover if you first take out Trauma Cover.
+You can only take out Child Cover if you first take out Life Care or stand-alone Trauma Cover.

-We pay you the Child Cover benefit if the insured child dies or is diagnosed with a Child Trauma Cover condition while Child Cover applies to them (subject to the qualifying period described on page 62).
+We pay you the Child Cover benefit if the insured child dies or meets the definition of a Child Trauma Cover condition while Child Cover applies to them (subject to the qualifying period described on page 66).

 The Child Trauma Cover conditions the insured child is covered for are shown in the table on the next page.
-These conditions have specific meanings which are set out in the 'Medical definitions' on page 146.
+These conditions have specific meanings which are set out in the 'Medical definitions' on page 148.